jrburke/module/docs/loader-config.md

 By default, the loader will load items from `baseUrl + module ID + '.js'`, and all scripts that use the module system will be evaluated in strict mode.

-For some environments, like Node, the default loader in that environment will have already been set up with some default path resolution logic for that environment.
-For Node, it would know how to traverse nested node_modules.
+The following configuration options allow some declarative ways to modify that default behavior, as well as a `createHooks` capability to provide imperative overrides.

-There are some configuration options to control how the loader loads scripts, and how to add in loader lifecycle hooks.
+For some environments, like Node, the default loader in that environment can provide `createHooks` overrides to these base config values, and delegate to them when/if they seem appropriate.

 ## Config API

 Configuration is only possible on a "top" loader, one that does not have a parent loader.
-Each module gets its own `module` object, and that module object is effectively a loader tied to a parent module.
+Each module gets its own `module` object, and that module object is effectively a loader tied to a parent loader.
 However, there are loaders that do not have parents:

-* In a web page, `module.top` is the topmost, default loader.
+* `module.top` is the topmost, default loader.
 * Calling `new module.Loader({})` creates a new loader with no parent.

 In the `new module.Loader({})` form, the object passed to the constructor is a configuration object.